HsiangHung/Machine_Learning_Note/ML_application/Anti-Abuse/README.md

 A talk by [Deep Entity Classification: An abusive account detection framework](https://engineering.fb.com/2019/12/13/security/fighting-abuse-scale-2019/):
 Use low-precision label to train embedding, and then with high-precision (by human) to train NN or GBDT.

+GAN or sythentize data (data augmentation) is also helpful to generate fraud data.

 ## Metric